 - Most approaches focus only on the one-time development of a personal brand, not on its continuous improvement.
 I noticed this myself during the revision of my VHB course.
 It is designed as a one-time project, which is also in the nature of things.
 In the course of the last few months I have mainly been concerned with the implementation and further development of a defined personal brand and have discovered that many instruments from my professional past can be used in a targeted manner for my own optimization.
 In doing so, I have mainly thrown change management methods, such as AIP management, KAIZEN, project management and a few other candidates into my conceptual shaker, thus developing an approach that helps everyone to become better in the long run.

 In my concept, I therefore place the performance/offer at the center of a personal brand, spice it up with a good portion of individual and social psychology and marry the result with a permanent improvement approach.

-- Personal branding, the results of the survey.
+- Personal Branding: Coaching.
 Part 3

 - Personal Branding: Coaching.
 Part 2